Since 2016, H2V has been taking up the challenge of producing renewable hydrogen on a mass scale.

 H2V is investing in, developing and constructing large-scale renewable hydrogen production plants to decarbonise particularly carbon-intensive sectors, such as industry and heavy-duty mobility.

-The H2V Thionville project is sited at the Port of Thionville-Illange in the Grand Est region of France.
+The H2V Thionville project is located on the port site of Thionville- Illange in the Grand Est region.

-- Creation of about 120 direct jobs and 70 indirect jobs
+- Creation of around 120 direct and 70 indirect jobs

 Its location at the Port of Thionville-Illange means the H2V Thionville project is sited on the E-LOG’IN 4 multimodal logistics hub, in the heart of a strategic transport area, with direct access to motorways, a connection to the international rail network and quays along the waterway.
 A high-quality infrastructure that meets multimodal logistics requirements, facilitating road/rail, road/rail/waterway and road/waterway connections and serving as an air freight support base.
 Multi-fuel hydrogen stations operated by Distry, also a Samfi Group subsidiary, will be set up nearby to generate further stimulus.